nlpsuge/xsession-manager/README.md

 This project was written in ```Bash``` originally.
 But now I'm completely rewriting it in ```Python``` which obviously makes it way more flexible, extensible.

+***If you are a Gnome 3 user and also want to use these similar features on Wayland, please give [Another Window Session Manager](https://github.com/nlpsuge/gnome-shell-extension-another-window-session-manager) a try, it's a Gnome extension, much more faster than `xsm`, and much more native experience on Gnome.***

 [![Downloads](https://pepy.tech/badge/xsession-manager/month)](https://pepy.tech/project/xsession-manager)
 [![Supported Versions](https://img.shields.io/pypi/pyversions/xsession-manager.svg)](https://pypi.org/project/xsession-manager)
 [![Pypi Versions](https://img.shields.io/pypi/v/xsession-manager.svg)](https://pypi.python.org/pypi/xsession-manager)